mcosovic/JuliaGrid.jl/docs/src/manual/acOptimalPowerFlow.md

 ##### Add Constraints
 Users can effortlessly introduce additional constraints into the defined AC optimal power flow model by utilizing the [`addBranch!`](@ref addBranch!) or [`addGenerator!`](@ref addGenerator!) functions.
-Specifically, if a user wishes to include a new branch or generator in an already defined `PowerSystem` and `ACOptimalPowerFlow` type, using these functions will automatically add and update all constraints:
+Specifically, if a user wishes to include a new branch or generator in an already defined `PowerSystem` and `ACOptimalPowerFlow` type:
 ```@example ACOptimalPowerFlow
 addBranch!(system, analysis; label = "Branch 2", from = "Bus 1", to = "Bus 2", reactance = 1)
 addGenerator!(system, analysis; label = "Generator 3", bus = "Bus 2", active = 2, status = 1)
 nothing # hide
 ```

 This will affect all constraints related to branches and generators, but it will also update balance constraints to configure the optimization model to match the current state of the power system.
-For example, you can observe the following updated constraints:
+For example, we can observe the following updated constraints:
 ```@repl ACOptimalPowerFlow
 print(system.branch.label, analysis.constraint.voltage.angle)
 print(system.generator.label, analysis.constraint.capability.active)